blowb/blowb-doc/install-internet-service-docker/piwik.rst

 Piwik, A Web Analytics Platform
 ===============================

-*Uses dnsmasq, MariaDB, Nginx and OpenLDAP*
+*This Internet app uses dnsmasq, MariaDB, Nginx and OpenLDAP.*

 `Piwik`_ is a free and open source web analytics platform which can be self-hosted.